aturner-epcc/cirrus-new-docs/docs/user-guide/python.md

     tell it to use the same `.ppk` private key that you normally use.

     5.8.
 The tunnel should now be configured.
 Click on the small start button (like a play `>` icon) for the new tunnel to open it.
-You\'ll be asked to enter your Cirrus password \-- please do so.
+You'll be asked to enter your Cirrus password -- please do so.

 6. Now, if you open a browser window on your local machine, you should be able to navigate to the URL from step 3, and this should display the JupyterLab server.

-    -   Please note, you will get a connection error if you haven\'t used the correct node name in step 4 or 5.
+    - Please note, you will get a connection error if you haven't used the correct node name in step 4 or 5.

 If you are on a compute node, the JupyterLab server will be available for the length of the interactive session you have requested.